 Things may change in operations.
-If we identify a new area of concern, or if it seems like something isn't working, we will take steps to update our policies and procedures.
-Involve workers in this process.
+If we identify a new area of concern, or if it seems like something isn't

-- We have a plan in place to monitor risks.
-We make changes to our policies and procedures as necessary. - V Workers know who to go to with health and safety concerns. - When resolving safety issues, we will involve joint health and safety committees or worker health and safety representatives (or, in smaller workplaces, other workers).
+We have a plan (risk assessment and physical distancing contact log) in place to monitor risk when we make changes to our policies and procedures as necessary.
+Workers know who to go to with health and safety concerns.
+When resolving safety issues, we will involve joint health and safety committees or worker health and safety representatives (or, in smaller workplaces, other workers).